yjxiong/temporal-segment-networks/README.md

 The most straightforward method to install these libraries is to run the `build-all.sh` script.

 Besides software, GPU(s) are required for optical flow extraction and model training.
 Our Caffe modification supports highly efficient parallel training.
-So throw in as many GPUs as you like and enjoy faster training.
+Just throw in as many GPUs as you like and enjoy.

 ## Code & Data Preparation